 Jan Hansen (PhD’88 –Educational Psychology)

 Jan Hansen is President/CEO of Educate Tanzania, a Minnesota-based nonprofit, dedicated to building Karagwe University College in Tanzania.
-While a doctoral student at Purdue, she helped Prof. John Feldhusen expand the Gifted Education Research and Resource Institute (GERI).
+While a doctoral student at Purdue, she helped Prof. John Feldhusen expand the Gifted Education Research and Resource Institute (GER2I).
 As a research fellow and visiting professor, she helped Professor Miraca U.M.
-Gross at the University of New South Wales initiate and grow GERI’s sister center in Australia.
+Gross at the University of New South Wales initiate and grow GER2I’s sister center in Australia.
 After leaving Purdue, Hansen co-founded the Center for Pre-Collegiate Engineering Education at the University of St. Thomas in Minnesota.
 While serving as an advisor in Tanzania in 2008, she learned about plans for a university and wanted to help.
 In 2010, she resigned her tenured position from the University of St. Thomas to devote herself to building Karagwe University College in Tanzania.
 Since then Hansen has led efforts to bring education, water and health to the ‘neediest part of the world.’
 Hansen has received numerous awards for her work and has published over 50 articles and 2 books.
 She serves on editorial and advisory boards and has led educational initiatives in the United States, Japan, Australia, Puerto Rico, and Africa.

 David Fenell (Edu PhD ’79)